Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 Let your students know that it is okay to report any form of cyberbullying they experience.

-Students that witnessed cyberbullying should also be encouraged to come forward and report it.
-This is especially important because it helps to know what is happening in a situation that the victim is ashamed or afraid to report.
+Students who witnessed cyberbullying should also be encouraged to come forward and report it.
+This is especially important because it helps to know what is happening in a situation the victim is ashamed or afraid to report.

 3. Raise Awareness About Cyberbullying